Church of Azazel > Beliefs & principles > Rising Gods

 2. In medieval Jewish demonology, Lilith was considered to be the queen of the demons, the wife of Satan/Samael, and the mother of many demons including succubi.

-In recent decades, Lilith has attracted quite a few worshippers, including not only some Satanists but also some Pagans and quite a few Jewish feminists.
+In recent decades, Lilith has attracted quite a few worshipers, including not only some Satanists but also some Pagans and quite a few Jewish feminists.
 See, for example, The modern Lilith on The Lilith shrine.
 See also The Lilith Institute, a feminist women's spirituality website.

 The vast majority of Lilith's worshipers are not Satanists.
 Yet they celebrate a medieval myth of Lilith that is remarkably similar to the Islamic myth of Satan/Shaitan/Iblis.
 Lilith and the Islamic Satan were both said to have disobeyed God in the exact same way, namely by refusing to bow down before Adam.

 Lilith's traits, as seen both in medieval legend and by her modern worshipers, correspond closely to social trends of the past two centuries and especially the past several decades.
-We regard Lilith as the rising Queen of our age.
+Hence, we regard Lilith as the rising Queen of our age.
 In 1966 C.E., Anton LaVey proclaimed the beginning of the "Age of Satan," which could more accurately be called the Age of Lilith.

 Until the 1800's, Lilith had always been seen as a malevolent demon, nothing more.
 In the 1800's, there began to be some sympathetic or semi-sympathetic artistic and literary portrayals of Lilith.
 But not until 1970 or so did a favorable view of Lilith begin to be popularized outside of elite literary and artistic circles.
 Lilith is now seen in a favorable light by many feminists and by many people in the alternative spirituality scene, though She is still associated with "infernal" imagery.
-We believe that the relationship between Lilith and human society has in fact changed, thanks to modern technlogy.
+We believe that the relationship between Lilith and human society has in fact changed, thanks to modern technology.
 The things associated with Lilith today - including sexual freedom, nonreproductive sex, and feminism - are all very much affected by the level of technology.
 In many older societies, sexual freedom would have been inescapably deadly.
 In today's world, it need not be deadly as long as people make responsible use of the relevant technologies.

 Lilith today is also associated with the modern, glamorized image of "vampires" in an era which has forgotten the utterly unglamorous origin of the vampire myth.
 Vampire beliefs were originally a superstitious explanation of the many deadly contagious diseases that have since been wiped out by medical technology.
 "Vampires" today are associated with the dream of eternal youth, a dream with which many people today are obsessed, and which may someday be attained via medical technology.
 Until then, even the modern glamorized "vampire" remains an "infernal" creature.
 If and when the dream of eternal youth is ever attained, it would certainly deal a heavy blow to Christianity and Islam, given their focus on an alleged afterlife, and it would also almost eliminate any need for reproductive sex.

 Lilith is revered not only by feminist Pagans and by many other people in the alternative spirituality scene, but also, as a mother figure, by some people in the "Vampire" and "Other Kin" subcultures.
-These subcultures are very different from feminist Goddess religion but share one important common element: the creation of alternative family structures.
+These subcultures are very different from feminist Goddess religion but share one important common element with feminism: the creation of alternative family structures.
 Lilith vehemently rejects traditional patriarchy and creates a variety of new kinds of family, despite the knowledge that Her families will be persecuted.

 Of all the rising gods of the modern West, Lilith is the one associated with those facets of modern Western culture that are under greatest attack by Abrahamic fundamentalists and traditionlists.
 For that reason, our ritual call to the rising gods focusses more on Lilith than on the other rising gods.